iampaapa/cautious-octo-funicular/README.md

    - **Download Dependencies**: The application will download the tuned evaluation model and the encrypted SQLite file containing the questions during the first run.
 Ensure you have a stable internet connection for this step.

-The backend is in the backend folder.
+**NB**: The backend is in the backend folder.
 It contains the recommendation system and the Question Synthesis Engine.

 ### License